100 Facts About Belfast

 Stena Line is the city's main passenger ferry service, with P&O operating service from the Port of Larne.

-Interesting City Facts 51 - 60
+Interesting Facts About Belfast 51 - 60

 The city has regional offices of the BBC & ITV, with BBC NI Broadcasting House & UTV in Titanic Quarter